-House takes up bill designed to thwart cyberattacks
+House passes bill designed to thwart cyberattacks

 Washington — The House on Wednesday passed long-awaited legislation designed to thwart cyberattacks by encouraging private companies to share information about the attackers' methods with each other and the government.